Chevrolet Camaro Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 Average insurance rates for a Chevrolet Camaro are $1,442 a year for full coverage insurance.
-Comprehensive costs an estimated $320 a year, collision insurance costs $566, and liability coverage costs $398.
-Liability-only coverage costs as little as $460 a year, and high-risk coverage costs around $3,116.
-16-year-old drivers receive the highest rates at up to $5,330 a year.
+Comprehensive insurance costs an estimated $320 each year, collision insurance costs $566, and liability costs around $398.
+A policy with just liability insurance costs as low as $460 a year, and coverage for high-risk drivers costs $3,116 or more.
+Teenage drivers receive the highest rates at up to $5,330 a year.

 Average premium for full coverage: $1,442